jordanchude/mood-spotify-playlists/README.md

 ## Learning Moments / Issues and Resolutions
 **ERROR**: GET http://127.0.0.1:5500/function%20URL()%20%7B%20[native%20code]%20%7D 404 (Not Found)
-**RESOLUTION**: In my getSongs function, I tried to fetch from the URL in my data object, but wrote "fetch(URL)", which fetches from the current URL, instead of referring to the data object with "fetch(this.URL)".
+**RESOLUTION**: In my getSongs function, I tried to fetch from the URL in my data object, but wrote "fetch(URL)", which tried to fetch from the current URL instead of referring to the data object with "fetch(this.URL)".